andremarcondesteixeira/TeixeiraSoftware.Finance.Currency/README.md

 ``` c#
 using TeixeiraSoftware.Finance;
 ```

 ### Instantiation
-Then, you can get a currency instance by using one of these methods:
+Then, you can get a currency instance by three different ways:

 * Calling a factory property, where XXX is the three letters ISO code of the currency:
 ``` c#